Early Signs of Labour

 While there is no certain set of events, there are some common signs that labour is about to start.
-Not everyone will experience them, but if you do there's a good chance that you and your baby are about to meet for the first time.
+Not everyone will experience them, but if you do there's a good chance that you should prepare to give birth.

 'The night before I went into labour I got this huge surge of energy and went on a massive cleaning spree, less than 24 hours later I met my Lola for the first time.'

 This is when your baby settles into your pelvis, it can occur a few weeks or hours before labour.
 It's called 'lightening' because the baby will not be pressing against